Video Content Marketing: Strategy and Examples

 • Engagement rate: likes, shares, comments, retweets

-• Number of influencers reached on social media networks
+• Number of influencers reached on social networks

-• Number of impressions your social media ads make
+• Number of impressions your social ads make

 • Number of mentions your brand receives